Praise-creator/IOS101-CapstoneProject/README.md

 1. User Stories (Required and Optional)
 Required Must-have Stories

-User can add ingredients to their pantry
+[x]User can add ingredients to their pantry

-User can delete ingredients from their pantry
+[x]User can delete ingredients from their pantry

-User can view a list of suggested recipes based on pantry contents
+[x]User can view a list of suggested recipes based on pantry contents

-User can view recipe detail with instructions and ingredients
+[x]User can view recipe detail with instructions and ingredients

-User can favorite and unfavorite recipes
+[]User can favorite and unfavorite recipes

-Favorites tab displays all saved recipes
+[]Favorites tab displays all saved recipes

 Optional Nice-to-have Stories

-User can filter recipes by dietary restrictions (e.g. vegetarian, gluten-free)
+[]User can filter recipes by dietary restrictions (e.g. vegetarian, gluten-free)

-User can filter based on how much time they want to spend cooking
+[]xUser can filter based on how much time they want to spend cooking

-Pantry auto-suggests ingredients as user types
+[]Pantry auto-suggests ingredients as user types

-User can generate a shopping list from missing ingredients
+[]User can generate a shopping list from missing ingredients

-Support for barcode scanning to add pantry items

-Daily/weekly recipe suggestions via notification
+[]Daily/weekly recipe suggestions via notification

 2. Screen Archetypes